UCAS

 null

-Every year, thousands of students apply for university, and so many won't be accepted to their first or even second choices.
-While you may be feeling lost or alone in this situation, many students have been there before you and there are many ways you can approach your next steps.
-This doesn't have to mean the end of your university dream!
+Every year, thousands of students apply for university, and so many won't be accepted to their first or even their second choices.
+While you’re probably feeling lost or alone, plenty of students will be right there with you and there are many ways you can approach your next steps.
+Your university journey doesn’t have to stop here!

 Can You Get Into A University That Rejected You?

-Remember, it isn't personal – they aren't rejecting you but your application.
-The admissions committee will have strict criteria to follow and only a certain amount of slots they can fill.
-Typically, rejection comes down to seat numbers and an assessment based on whether you hit the grade requirements and if there are other students who've applied with higher grades.
+Generally, rejection is down to seat numbers and an assessment based on whether you hit the grade requirements and if there are other students who applied with higher grades.

 Can I appeal a university rejection?

-If you received multiple rejections from universities, don't worry!
-UCAS offers you two options.
 UCAS Extra is there for students who didn't receive any offers from their university choices or have decided to reject all offers.
-This allows you to apply to an extra university and is open for students to use between 23rd February and 4th July.
+This gives you the chance to apply to an extra university, as long as your application is submitted between the 28th of February and the 4th of July.

-It also may be that Clearing offers you options you haven't yet considered!
-Be sure to explore the universities taking part in Clearing and whether you feel they may be better suited for to your level of study and expectations of university.
+Clearing might offer you options you haven't even considered!
+Take a look at the universities taking part in Clearing and whether you feel they’re better suited to you.

 What Are the Chances You'll Get Accepted on a Second Try?